Jean Cassou: Biography

 Freed after a year in prison, he was sent by the ST to an internment camp at Saint-Sulpice (Tarn).
 After a month, following a plea from the Resistance to the director of ST, he was released in June 1943 and continued his active work for the Resistance using the pseudonyms "Alain" and Fournier".
 He became inspector of the southern zone.
 The Provisional Government of the French Republic in Algeria named him in June 1944 as Commissioner of the Republic for the Toulouse Region.
 In August, at the time of the liberation of the town, his car met an armed German patrol: two of his companions were killed and he was left for dead.
 He spent three weeks in a coma.
 General Charles de Gaulle came to his bedside to present him with the Croix de la Libération.
 Though his job was replaced he kept the title, but resigned after convalescing for a year.

 In 1945 Jean Cassou regained his post as Director of the National Museum of Modern Art, a post he kept until 1965.
-In 1971 he received the Grand prix national des Lettres and in 1983 the grand Prix de la Société des Gens de Lettres for the whole of his work.
+In 1949 he wrote to John Reed expressing interest in exhibiting Sidney Nolan's work in the same year as Nolan's UNESCO exhibition for which Cassou had written the catalogue's foreword.
+In 1971 Cassou received the Grand prix national des Lettres and in 1983 the Grand Prix de la Société des Gens de Lettres for the whole of his work.
 He died on 15 January 1986 and is buried in the Cimetière de Thiais, near Paris.
 He was a militant activist for the Peace Movement and brother-in-law of the philosopher Vladimir Jankélévitch.
 A bronze bust by Madeleine de Tézenas is in the Place de la Résistance in Toulouse.

 Composer Henri Dutilleux set four of his poems to music between 1944 and 1956 (La Geôle, Il n'y avait que des troncs déchirés, J'ai rêvé que je vous portais entre mes bras, Eloignez-vous).